-He said if I didn’t pay him—in bitcoins—he’d send my ‘porn movie’ to all my contacts and every one of my social media connections.
-Which meant 25K+ people just as a baseline.
+He said if I didn’t pay him in bitcoins he’d send my ‘porn movie’ to all my contacts and every one of my social media connections.
+Which meant 27K+ people just as a baseline.
 That viewing would then multiply if it was shared or retweeted.

 At first, it unnerved me.
-I didn’t recall making this video—memory compromised by sensory overload and all that—and I was tempted to write back to negotiate the terms and conditions.
-I wanted to tell him that payment via crypto-currency would be an issue because I’m a digital numpty who struggles to navigate online anything, and trying to get my head around another virtual whatever would do it in.
-But if he wasn’t flexible, then would he mind at the very least superimposing my head on a body that, unlike mine, didn’t have cellulite or a muffin top?
+I have never made a porn video.
+Ever.
+So what does one do?
+Write back to negotiate the terms and conditions; let the scammer know that payment via crypto-currency would be an issue because I’m a digital numpty who struggles to navigate online anything?
+Or tell him I will absolutely not pay, but ask if he can be flexible and, at the very least, superimpose my head on a body that, unlike mine, doesn’t have cellulite or a muffin top?

-I didn’t write back, though—it’s never a good move because it would give this lot even more access.
-And when I woke the next morning, I thought, Go ahead, arsehole, make my day!
+Writing back, though, is never a good move because it gives the hacker even more access.
+And when I woke the next morning, I thought, Go ahead, make my day!

-You see, I’ve been working exhaustively to grow my brand and get my books out there.
-This form of ‘promo’ would increase my exposure (every which way).
-It’d be a case of ‘work smarter, not harder’.
-Granted, a different slant on it, but still.
+You see, I’d been working exhaustively to grow my brand and get my books out there.
+If he wanted to porno promo me, it would increase my exposure (every which way).
+A case of ‘work smarter, not harder’?
+A different slant on it, granted, but still …

-And still, the best hack when you’re faced with this sort of thing is to maintain your sense of humour.
-Also, when you’re dealing with wackadoodles … maybe think like one?
+A shift in attitude can give you the upper hand.
+And the best hack when you’re faced with bloodsuckers is to maintain your sense of humour.
+Also, when you’re dealing with wackadoodles it helps to think like one.